ymunemasa/data-tutorials/tutorials/hortonworks/ipython-notebook-with-spark/tutorial.md

 ![](https://www.dropbox.com/s/2ga17v2a8klpdz9/Screenshot%202015-07-20%2011.22.06.png?dl=1)

-Voila! you have just configured IPython notebook with Apache Spark on you Sandbox.
+Voila!
+You have just configured IPython notebook with Apache Spark on you Sandbox.

 In the next few tutorials we are going to explore how we can use IPython notebook to analyze and visualize data.